Overview

 | Special Closures | Good Friday; 24‑26 December; Sunday 10 July (opens 2:30 pm) |

-Admission is free for the permanent collection and most temporary exhibitions; a modest charge applies to special ticketed shows.
+Admission is free for the permanent collection and most temporary shows; a modest charge applies to special ticketed exhibitions.

 Accessibility

 All galleries, the courtyard and the café are wheelchair‑accessible.
-The museum offers accessible restrooms and a spacious car park with designated disabled spaces.
-Staff are trained to assist visitors with mobility needs.
+Accessible restrooms are available, and staff are trained to assist visitors with mobility needs.

 Contact & Further Details